Ted Maher: Controversy

 Maher was imprisoned in Monaco for over two years before his trial began, resulting in a considerable amount of controversy and speculation surrounding the case.
 Days before his death, Safra finalized the sale of his Republic National Bank to HSBC Holdings plc in a multi-billion dollar deal.
 His business made him some potent enemies as well.
 In 1998, his Republic Bank made a report to the F.B.I. that began an investigation into the possibility of a vast Russian money laundering operation that came to focus on the Bank of New York and ultimately helped break a $6bn crime ring.

-The increasingly security conscious Safra employed a small army of guards, purportedly trained by Mossad intelligence units in Israel. because the Safra family felt the home was safe, none of his security team was on duty on the night of the fire, which both enabled Maher to carry out the arson attack and hampered police and firefighters' efforts to gain access to his secure penthouse.
+The increasingly security conscious Safra employed a small army of guards, purportedly trained by Mossad intelligence units in Israel.
+Because the Safra family felt the home was safe, none of his security team was on duty on the night of the fire, which both enabled Maher to carry out the arson attack and hampered police and firefighters' efforts to gain access to his secure penthouse.
 Upon his arrest, Maher initially fabricated the story that two intruders had penetrated the apartment and that he had fought them off, receiving stab wounds.
 This cover story, combined with Safra's involvements with the F.B.I., led to rumours that the incident had been a well-executed Russian mob hit, leaving Maher as the patsy.

 Once the trial was underway, however, Maher claimed that he had acted alone, motivated by self-interest and paranoia and specifically out of fear of losing his highly rewarding job.
-Maher later repudiated Athena claim and alleged he was forced to confess during his initial hospitalization.
+Maher later repudiated his confession and alleged he was forced to admit to the crime during his initial hospitalization.